 How Do You Respond To Negging?

-There is no way you can stand up to a negative behaviour unless you recognise it clearly and precisely.
-So, use the signs and examples we’ve just shared with you to ascertain whether you’re experiencing the unpleasant combination of negging and dating.
-Once you’re certain that these little ‘casual remarks’ are not random, you’ll be able better poised to do something about it.
+There is no way you can stand up to a negative behavior unless you recognize it clearly and precisely.
+So, use the signs and examples we’ve just shared with you to ascertain whether you’re experiencing the unpleasant combination of negging and bad dating habits.

-You will keep getting sucked deeper into this toxic relationship dynamic.
+Responding to negging with more negging can escalate the situation and perpetuate a cycle of negativity.
+You will keep getting sucked deeper into this toxic relationship dynamic, and who knows, soon the negging vs gaslighting lines can get so blurred that you can’t tell one from the other.
 Besides, your significant other will view this as a provocation and try to get back at you in nastier ways.
+This is what most abusers do, emotional or otherwise.

 3. Express how you feel